 No one is attempting to make you feel bad for being white.
 If you feel guilty about something, that has absolutely everything to do with your own self.

 There are two types of people in this world.
-The happy-go-lucky who live on clouds where everything is sunshine and rainbows, and those who see the reality of the world because they recognize that our cultures, family histories, and current social standing shape who we are and solidify our personal differences.
+The happy-go-lucky who live on clouds where everything is tacos and margaritas, and those who see the reality of the world because they recognize that our cultures, family histories, and current social standing shape who we are and solidify our personal differences.

 We are not all the same.
 Black people and white people do not walk through life the same way, neither to women and men or even black women and black men.